marcodigia/LM48/ComunicationProtocol.md

 ET £00£

+## choosenWindowPattern

+CWP £00£ ID £00£

+Where ID denotes the window pattern chosed by client.

 ## Actions

 With actions we denotes the set of all command we have identified as essential to play this game.